 Preparing for Court

-For more information on what to expect in court, please see the article Going to Court in an Eviction Case and the Going to Court video.
-After you’ve gone to court, and you need to know what to expect next, see Eviction After Court is Over.
+To learn more about what to expect in court, read Going to Court in an Eviction Case and watch the Going to Court video.
+After you’ve gone to court, and you need to know what to expect next, read Eviction After Court is Over.